adavarski/docker-postrges-HA-patroni-zookeeper/README.md

-A basic set-up of PostgreSQL High Available using Patroni with Zookeeper and HAProxy.
+Setup of PostgreSQL High Available using Patroni with Zookeeper and HAProxy.

 ## How-to
 Simply start using docker-compose.
 Initially the zookeeper container will start and than patroni will get